cylc/cylc-admin/docs/practices-prompts.md

 are at least roughly on-track.

 2. Retrospectives &/or progress reviews:
    - i.
-How often (or upon achievment of what milestones) to have these?
+How often (or upon achievement of what milestones) to have these?
    - ii.
 What format should these be in (e.g. discussion or formal document)?
    - iii.
 How to 'measure' progress?
      - time & effort estimates are notoriously difficult in the software